 7. Stand up slowly

 to avoid slipping.

 Interestingly, Ritalin may help prevent falls.
 In an encouraging breakthrough, Ben Gurion University researchers have found that a single dose of the drug used to treat attention deficit hyperactivity disorder and narcolepsy, helps improve balance during walking reducing the risk of falls among seniors.
 Researchers admit the results may be due to the improved focus brought about by the medication.
 However, they also feel that Ritalin actually has a direct influence on parts of the brain that deal with motor and balance control.

 Prevention is key.

-Falls can be prevented and a good caregiver can minimize any negative long-term effects if one does occur.
-The importance of caregivers being familiar with maintaining safe environments and routines for the elderly cannot be overstated.
-Many geriatric social workers and occupational therapists can help set up a safe living space for an elderly person.
-If you don’t know of one, a home healthcare agency should be able to refer one to you.
+Nevertheless, a good caregiver can prevent or minimize any negative long-term effects if one does occur.
+As such, the importance of caregivers being familiar with maintaining safe environments and routines for the elderly cannot be overstated.
+Moreover, many geriatric social workers and occupational therapists can help set up a safe living space for an elderly person.
+Luckily, we have a certified professional on staff that can help you with these.